Shane Beamer

-Shane Beamer (born March 31, 1977) is an American football coach and former player who is currently the head coach at the University of South Carolina.
-He is the son of former Virginia Tech football coach Frank Beamer.
+Shane Beamer (born March 31, 1977) is an American college football coach who is currently the head football coach at the University of South Carolina.
+Beamer has been credited with revitalizing South Carolina's football program.
+He has the second most top-ten wins in program history, and was named the SEC Coach of the Year in 2024.
+He previously served as an assistant coach at Georgia Tech, Tennessee, Mississippi State, South Carolina, Virginia Tech, Georgia, and Oklahoma.

-Beamer is the highest-paid coach in school history.
-He is the first South Carolina coach to win back-to-back games against top 10 teams and the first FBS coach since 1978 to win twice by 20+ points as a 20+ point underdog.
+He is the son of former Virginia Tech Hokies football head coach Frank Beamer.

 Early life

-Beamer was born on March 31, 1977 in Charleston, South Carolina to Cheryl (nee Oakley) and Frank Beamer, at the time defensive line coach for the Citadel Bulldogs.
-In 1987 his father was named head coach of Virginia Tech, and the family moved to Blacksburg, Virginia.
+Beamer was born on March 31, 1977, in Charleston, South Carolina, to Cheryl (née Oakley) and Frank Beamer, at the time defensive line coach for the Citadel Bulldogs.
+In 1987, his father was named head coach of Virginia Tech, and the family moved to Blacksburg, Virginia.
 He attended Blacksburg High School where he lettered in both football and baseball, was first-team Group AA all-state receiver, and played in the 1995 Virginia high school all-star football game.
-He and his wife Emily have three children.

 College playing career

 In 1995, Beamer chose to walk on as a wide receiver at Virginia Tech—where his father was head coach—over an offer of a partial scholarship from Division I-AA Charleston Southern.
 Later, he moved to long snapper, the position he played during the Hokies' 1999 season, in which they played for the national championship.
+That was his last game as a football player, having graduated in December 1999.

 Coaching career

 Georgia Tech

-Following Beamer's playing career, he became a graduate assistant at Georgia Tech under George O'Leary.
-Beamer's team was scheduled to play against his father in the 2000 Black Coaches Association Classic to open the season, but the game was canceled because of lightning and Georgia Tech refused to reschedule it.
+Following Beamer's playing career, he became a graduate assistant at Georgia Tech under George O'Leary for one season (2000), helping with the quarterbacks and wide receivers.
+Beamer's team was scheduled to play against his father's team in the 2000 Black Coaches Association Classic to open the season, but the game was canceled because of lightning and Georgia Tech refused to reschedule it.

 Tennessee

-From 2001–2003, Shane served as a graduate assistant under Phillip Fulmer at the University of Tennessee.
+From 2001 to 2003, Beamer served as a graduate assistant under Phillip Fulmer at the University of Tennessee.
+He helped with the cornerbacks, assisted in all special teams areas, and oversaw game opponent scouting.

 Mississippi State

-In 2004, Beamer was hired by Sylvester Croom at Mississippi State to coach cornerbacks, three of whom earned All-SEC Freshmen honors.
-In 2006, he assumed the role of recruiting coordinator and brought in a class that included Anthony Dixon, who would go on to play for the San Francisco 49ers and the Buffalo Bills.
+In January 2004, for Beamer's first full-time coaching position, he was hired by Sylvester Croom at Mississippi State as cornerbacks coach and recruiting coordinator.
+In 2004 and 2005, three of his defensive backs earned All-SEC Freshmen honors.
+In the spring of 2006, Beamer remained the recruiting coordinator and became the Bulldogs' running backs coach.
+Beamer both recruited and coached running back Anthony Dixon, who would go on to play for the San Francisco 49ers and the Buffalo Bills.